unyt-org/datex-core-js-legacy/docs/manual/03 Pointers.md

 `refSum` pointer that gets updated when `refA` or `refB` are changed.

-## Pointers for object values and pointer properties.
+## Pointers for object values and pointer properties

 Pointer can also be created for non-primitive values (JSON Objects, Maps, Sets, ...).